-Nick Meyne, Angus McLeod, Osioke Itseuwa and Federico Piovesan
+Osioke Itseuwa, Angus McLeod, Nick Meyne, and Federico Piovesan

-Democratically governed and collectively-owned cooperatives and modern digital platform co-operatives have been unable to access the level of capital investment available to powerful platforms such as Amazon, Airbnb, Uber and Spotify.
-Guided by the International Cooperative Alliance (ICA) ‘Principle 6’, co-operatives are ‘wired to co-operate, not compete’ with each other.
-Still, in practice, this advantageous co-operation between co-operatives has been difficult to realise or fund.
+Democratically governed, and collectively-owned cooperatives and modern digital platform cooperatives have been unable to access the plentiful capital investment available to established powerful platforms such as Amazon, Airbnb, Uber and Spotify.
+Guided by the International Cooperative Alliance (ICA) ‘Principle 6’, cooperatives are wired to cooperate, not compete with each other, but in practice, this advantageous cooperation between cooperatives has been difficult to realise or fund.
 Despite the good intent, silos have persisted.

 To grow the cooperative sector as a whole, the connections between cooperatives need to be efficient and focused on mutual value-creation.
 Connections cannot flourish without identification, discovery and trusted safe interaction.
-Coop credentials is a project from a consortium of co-operatives seeking to provide such an infrastructure of identity and trust for cooperatives and their members.
+Co-op credentials is a project from a consortium of cooperatives seeking to provide an infrastructure of identity and trust for cooperatives and their members.

-In this work-in-progress paper, we explain the project as a story of collaboration within a complex ecosystem and present our experience in action research and co-design for a community of co-operatives.
 The most important metric of growth “is not the increase in the number of users but the growth of the number of interactions between them.”
-(A.Hirel).
-Therefore, we have framed a very broad question for our action research: “How can co-operatives co-operate better in order to improve their co-operative experience?”
+(Hirel, 2016).
+Therefore, we have framed a very broad question for our action research:

-Keywords: identity, trust, community, platform co-operatives, ecosystems, systemic design
+Keywords: identity, trust, community, platform cooperatives, ecosystems, systemic design, cooperatives, co-operatives, collaborative